taliajmallo/rpgs/campaigns/Windy_City/barbie_fields.md

 |-----------------|-------|------------------|

 ## Merits
-### Hollow I
+### Lair I + Hollow I
-You have access to the interdimensional doctor's office in the Hedge.
+You have an apartment, and may access the interdimensional doctor's office in the Hedge.

-### Lair I
-You have an apartment.

 ### Resources I
 You have ~$500/month.